usnistgov/fipy/documentation/USAGE.rst

 .. tip::

-   You are strongly advised to force the use of only one :ref:`OpenMP` thread with :ref:`Trilinos`::
+   You are strongly advised to force the use of only one :term:`OpenMP` thread with :ref:`Trilinos`::

        $ export OMP_NUM_THREADS=1